TomHodson/tomhodson.github.com/_posts/2024-05-29-sensor-community-emfcamp-workshop.md

 redirect_from: /emf2024
 ---
-Welcome to the guide for the workshop [Build your own sensor.community air quality monitoring station!](https://www.emfcamp.org/schedule/2024/212-build-your-own-sensor-community-air-quality-monitoring)
+Welcome to the guide for the workshop [Build your own Sensor.Community air quality monitoring station!](https://www.emfcamp.org/schedule/2024/212-build-your-own-sensor-community-air-quality-monitoring)

 See an issue on this page?
 [Open a PR!](https://github.com/TomHodson/tomhodson.github.com/edit/main/_posts/2024-05-29-sensor-community-emfcamp-workshop.md)